CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 </span>

 #####Enable/Disable Browser Notifications
-After adding service worker file to your app, you need to enable the browser notifications.
-The browser will pop up a notification asking the permisson to enable notifications.
+After you add the service worker file to your app, you need to enable the browser notifications.
+The browser will pop up a an alert asking you the permisson to enable notifications.

 ==JavaScript==
 <span class="js-lines" data-query="enablebrowser">
 ```
 CB.CloudPush.enableWebNotifications({
-    success:function(msg){
+    success:function(){
         //Success
     },
     error:function(error){